FullFact/nso-stats-fetcher/README.md

 # nso-stats-fetcher
 Fetches and cleans data from NSO websites and publishes them as tidy data

+## Installation
+- Had to install Java to get Tabula working to read PDFs
+-

 ## South Africa Data

 ### Inflation